Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-3-Code-Editing.md

    Use the patterns from other components that use Framer Motion.
    ```

-3. **Review the enhancement plan:**
+3. **Review agent modes changes:**
-   - Agent mode will show what files it will modify
+   - Agent mode will show what files it modifies as it works
-   - It should update the FeaturedSection component
+   - Depending on which file you selected, verify that it updates that file
-   - Possibly add new imports for Framer Motion
+   - You should see new imports for Framer Motion
-   - Accept the plan
+   - Accept the changes

 4. **Test the improvements:**
    - Refresh the browser and observe the animations
    - Hover over photos to see the effects
    - Resize the browser to see responsive behavior
-   - Check that dark mode still works

 5. **Request additional refinements if needed:**